-Google Cloud Directory Sync (GCDS) uses LDAP search rules to synchronize data from your LDAP directory server to your Google domain.
-Data that matches the search rule is synchronized to your Google domain.
+You can use LDAP search rules to synchronize data from your LDAP directory server to your organization's Google Account with Google Cloud Directory Sync (GCDS).
+When you add a search rule, data that matches the search rule is synchronized during your next sync.
 Data that doesn't match the search rule is removed.

 |Equals||=||Creates a filter that requires a field to have a given value.|

 |Any||*||Represents a field that can equal anything except NULL.|

 |Parentheses||( )||Separates filters to allow other logical operators to function.|

 |And||&||Joins filters together.
 All conditions in the series must be true.|

 |Or|||||Joins filters together.
 At least one condition in the series must be true.|

 Add an LDAP search rule

 You can use these steps for any type of search rule.